-It takes very little time behind the wheel of the new Fiesta to come to the pleasing conclusion that Ford has remained true to the outgoing car’s class leading driving dynamics.
-It’s the small things you notice first – the controls all fall to hand perfectly and are well weighted with a precise but light clutch and a brake pedal that doesn’t have an over servoed feel to it.
-The ’box swaps cogs sweetly and the Ecoboost engine seems eager.
+It takes very little time behind the wheel of the Fiesta to come to the pleasing conclusion that Ford has remained true to the Fiesta’s long-held position of class-leading driving dynamics.
+It’s the small things you notice first – the controls all fall to hand perfectly and are well weighted with a precise but light clutch and a brake pedal that doesn’t have an over-servoed feel to it.
+The ’box swaps cogs sweetly and the EcoBoost engines are eager.

 Subscribe to evo magazine